-- Conflict: The Cold War and Peaceful Evolution: one way or the other you are involved in a struggle that has gone on since 1917 and one that was re-articulated in the Chinese context from 1959.
+- Conflict: The Cold War and Peaceful Evolution: one way or the other you are involved in a struggle that has gone on since 1917 and one that was re-articulated in the Chinese context from 1959 (although its core concerns date back to the 1942-1944 Yan’an Rectification Campaign).
 It was behind the Anti-Bourgeois Liberalisation Campaigns of 1983 and 1987; it was reiterated in 1989 and this nexus of ideas, the policies resulting from them, has been reinforced and refined repeatedly in recent times.
 To appreciate the clash of ideologies (not civilisations a such) requires more than fitfully reading mass media Party propaganda; you need to take seriously Marxism-Leininism-Mao Tse-tung Thought, and its post-Mao transmogrification.
 [See The Harmonious Evolution of Information in China.]
+It is also essential to appreciate the modern history of the mercantile West.
+For those in the Anglosphere, it is necessary to study the rise of the global tradition system, colonialism and the long history of imperialism in China.

 - Self-censorship: Always thinking about how your work will be received is not a reflex merely of the writer or academic in China.
 [But, do read Elephants & Anacondas in China Heritage.]
 ‘Impact’ and efficaciousness within a system that you might not agree with; shaping your research agenda for legitimate intellectual reasons is one thing, but a cynical research life reflects as much on your scholarship as on yourself.
 I’d recommend you read J.M.
 Coetzee’s book Giving Offence: Essays on Censorship, published in 1996.
 [See also An Educated Man is Not a Pot.]

 - Theory: The over-reach of theory and the aesthetics of making the unpalatable digestible with a coating of self-serving intellectualising is a fruitful, career-building academic strategy, but it is also a lazy way of avoiding real world questions and moral choices.

 - Banqueting.
 The delights and pitfalls of the Banquet of China, so tellingly described by Lu Xun awaits.
 [See, for example, Cauldron 鼎, China Heritage, 1 July 2017.]